Thermobaric weapon: Soviet, later Russian

 Following FAEs developed by the United States for use in the Vietnam War, Soviet Union scientists quickly developed their own FAE weapons.
-Since Afghanistan, research and development has continued, and Russian forces now field a wide array of third-generation FAE warheads, such as the RPO-A. The Russian armed forces have developed thermobaric ammunition variants for several of their weapons, such as the TBG-7V thermobaric grenade with a lethality radius of 10 m, which can be launched from a rocket propelled grenade (RPG) RPG-7.
+Since Afghanistan, research and development has continued, and Russian forces have fielded a wide array of third-generation FAE warheads, such as the RPO-A. The Russian armed forces have developed thermobaric ammunition variants for several of their weapons, such as the TBG-7V thermobaric grenade with a lethality radius of 10 m, which can be launched from a rocket propelled grenade (RPG) RPG-7.
 The GM-94 is a 43 mm pump-action grenade launcher designed mainly to fire thermobaric grenades for close combat.
 The grenade weighed 250 g and contained 160 g of explosive, its lethality radius is 3 m, but due to the deliberate "fragmentation-free" design of the grenade, a distance of 4 m is considered safe.

 The RPO-A and upgraded RPO-M are infantry-portable rocket propelled grenades designed to fire thermobaric rockets.
 The RPO-M, for instance, has a thermobaric warhead with a TNT equivalence of 5.5 kg and destructive capabilities similar to a 152 mm high-explosive fragmentation artillery shell.
 The RShG-1 and the RShG-2 are thermobaric variants of the RPG-27 and RPG-26 respectively.
 The RShG-1 is the more powerful variant, with its warhead having a 10 m lethality radius and producing about the same effect as 6 kg of TNT.
 The RMG is a further derivative of the RPG-26 that uses a tandem-charge warhead, with the precursor high-explosive anti-tank (HEAT) warhead blasting an opening for the main thermobaric charge to enter and detonate inside.
-The RMG's precursor HEAT warhead can penetrate 300 mm of reinforced concrete or over 100 mm of rolled homogeneous armour, thus allowing the 105 mm-diameter thermobaric warhead to detonate inside.
+The RMG's precursor HEAT warhead can penetrate 300 mm of reinforced concrete or more than 100 mm of rolled homogeneous armour, thus allowing the 105 mm-diameter thermobaric warhead to detonate inside.